orbcode/orbuculum/README.md

 Information about using each individual interface can be found in the docs directory.

-It can use, or bypass, the TPIU.
+Orbuculum can use, or bypass, the TPIU.
 The TPIU adds (a small amount of) overhead to the datastream, but provides better syncronisation if there is corruption on the link.
 To include the TPIU in decode stack, provide the -t option on the command line.